gftf2011/arch-unit-js/business/projectFiles_inDirectory_should_onlyDependsOn_check.md

 **Result**: ❌ FAIL - `WrongUseCase.ts` imports from `utils` and `config`, not `domain` or `infrastructure`

-### Scenario 3: File has dependencies and SOME match the patterns
+### Scenario 3: File has dependencies that match only SOME of the patterns (exclusively)
 ```
 project/
 ├── src/